shaansubbaiah/Portfolio/README.md

     name: String - Text to display
     link: String - URL the text links to

-**infoLinks**: Object Array - adds additional links in the information section
+**infoLinks**: Object Array - adds additional links in the information section.

-    where,
+    where
     name: String - Text to display
     link: String - URL the text links to

+**socialPreviewImage**: String - displays repo's social preview image in the card.
+To enable, set value = "enabled".

 ## Contributing